krisheswaran/krisheswaran.github.io/_posts/2024-02-22-ai-chatbot-coding-frenemy.md

 The output effectively refactored my code along with comments that helped me understand exactly what I had done, along with why I had done it.
-As I went through the comments.
+As I went through the comments, I found myself understanding the code.
+An LLM-based chatbot had made my code more readable to me.
 Then for an encore, I decided to follow it up by providing my unit tests with this prompt:

 ```
 That's my unit test.
 Could you bulk it up to create a more comprehensive test of my code
 ```

-What resulted was a comprehensive set of unit tests, and I looked at everything that had just taken place, realizing that what might have been the product of a day or two at work, including a back and forth with code reviewers, had just been handed to me via a couple of prompts.
+What resulted was a comprehensive set of unit tests.
+I looked at everything that had just taken place, realizing that what might have been the product of a day or two at work, including a back and forth with code reviewers, had just been handed to me via a couple of prompts.
+I called Aarti into the room, showed her what had happened, and introduced her to my new friend.

 So I copied the code back into my workspace and ran the tests.
-They failed.
+They FAILED.
+Ugh.
 I also noticed that within my workspace, the code didn't strictly adhere to parts of the style guide like the 80 character line limit, causing me to resize some of my terminal windows (did I mention that Vim is my go to IDE sometimes?).